conacts/obsidian/Leetcode.md

 ###### Bit Manipulation Solution (268)
 Using [[272 Computer Components#XOR Gate|XOR]] we can find the missing bit
+1. Set a variable to store solution
+2. iterate through array `nums`
+	1. solution = XOR of solution and index + 1
+	2. solution = XOR of solution and nums[i]
+3. Return
 ``` python
 def missingNumber(self, nums: List[int]) -> int:
     solution = 0